lpassamano/tech-assessment-lead-web-developer/README.md

 You can however push to your own custom repository for version control, and please provide us the following for deliverables
 - The link to your GitHub account containing your finalized code submission
-- A [Postman collection](https://www.postman.com/) of working requests to demonstrate your working API server
+- A [Postman collection](https://www.postman.com/) of working requests to demonstrate your working API server.

   OR

   You can also write-up a small NodeJS script that would perform these requests instead.
 If you opt to go this route, please ensure this script is executable with an `npm` command like `npm run examples`

+  Regardless of your approach, there should be a request executed for each of the tasks above, for a total of 8.

 Following that, we'll review and reach out about moving forward.
 We thank you for the time and effort you've taken to reach this step, and for considering The Barnes Foundation.